 Contact.
 We use the contact details that parties provide to FairSights to contact them if necessary.
 We process these personal data because this is necessary for representing our justified interest, namely the interest of being able to perform our activities and to secure new assignments.

 Newsletter.
-FairSights also uses e-mail addresses provided to occasionally send newsletters about our services.
+FairSights also uses e-mail addresses provided to occasionally send newsletters about our services or as part of a free of paid subscription.
 For parties that have given us an assignment, there is a so-called 'existing customer relation' and we will send newsletters based on our justified interest.
 For those who have never used our services before but have come into contact with us in another way (for example, by completing the contact form or sending an e-mail with a question), we first ask permission to send newsletters before we do this.

 Analysis of website visitors.
 The data FairSights collects about visitors to the website are only used to keep statistics about website visits.
 The data are stored in an anonymous form.